HomeStudiosDIY/Home-Assistant/README.md

 #### Guides

 If you want to have a Smart Home that bring all you smart devices under one roof.
 Home Assistant will allow you to control and do some fun automations.
-The link below will take you to all the guides I have starting with how to install Home Assistant on Proxmox.
+The links below will take you to all the guides starting with how to install Home Assistant on Proxmox.
 You will also find some more advanced integrations and Add-Ons that will help you build and automate your Smart Home.

 + #### Coming Soon!!